halide/Halide/README_cmake.md

 ```

 The [`cmake_minimum_required`][cmake_minimum_required] command is required to be
 the first command executed in a CMake program.
-It disables all of the deprecated
+It disables the deprecated
 behavior ("policies" in CMake lingo) from earlier versions.
 The
 [`project`][project] command sets the name of the project (and has arguments for
 versioning, language support, etc.) and is required by CMake to be called